GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/11-From lesson to course planning.md

 ---
 title: "From lesson to course planning"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 10
 questions:
-- "Key question (FIXME)"
-objectives:
-- "First learning.
-(FIXME)"
+- "What are the steps to designing a course?"
 outcomes:
-- "This is a learning outcome"
-challenges:
+- "Know all the steps to designing a course."
+keypoints:
+- "Plan."
+- "Define aims."
+- "Reproducibility."
-- "Some challenge.
-(FIXME)"
+- ""
 ---

 ## Delivery planning

-- Is it part of an extended curricula?
+- Is it part of an extended curriculum?
 - Is the training a requirement, or optional career development?
 - Format: workshop, seminar, lecture, online training or mix online/in-person?
 - Timing: what is the content and depth of the training?